Indecent Conduct Crimes in Minnesota

 (d) Fondling the unclothed genitals of himself or herself or another person.”

 City ordinances vary, but there are similar ordinances in many cities.
 Compared to state statutes, city ordinances are sometimes unconstitutionally broad.

-Police have used this ordinance to tab charge a couple making out in a car in a neighborhood targeted for intolerant policing (with racially disparate-impacts).
+Police have tab charged this against a couple making out in a car in a neighborhood targeted for intolerant policing.
+This often results in racially disparate-impacts.
 They have also used these type of ordinances to harass people they suspect of prostitution, but lack evidence for a prostitution charge.

 Your indecent conduct attorney can explain the difference between a city ordinance vs. a state statute charge.

 Cities have targeted strip clubs and strippers with “Indecent Conduct” types of criminal charges.
 But the First Amendment protects theatrical performances.

 Gay Targeting and Police Stings sometimes result in these kinds of criminal charges.
 The 2007 high-profile case of U.S. Senator Larry Craig appears a case in point.
 Police had set up a “sting” in a men’s restroom at MSP airport to catch men engaging in homosexual activity.
 Police have set up stings in adult bookstores over the years, as well.